 Draftproofing

 Draftproofing is one of the most affordable and easy ways to improve the energy efficiency of a home.
-It’s also the single most important step to improve the energy efficiency of your home and should always be the first step of any retrofit project.
+It’s also the single most important step to improve the energy efficiency of your home and should always be one of the first steps of any retrofit project.
 You can save up to 30% of your energy costs by caulking cracks and plugging gaps on walls, inside and out.

-Older homes typically have more air leaks, around windows and doors, electrical outlets, and cracks in the foundation and walls.
+Older homes typically have more air leaks which are typically found in and around window and door frames, electrical outlets, the upper ceiling, the foundation, and walls.
 You can seal air leaks in your home with weather-stripping and caulking or by applying gaskets and tapes.

 What to Look For